For children aged 3-12 years with diagnosed or suspected Childhood Apraxia of Speech (CAS).

 Do I need a referral?

-No, you can fill out our online form (below) to register your interest in the next clinic and we will contact you with more information and specific dates.
-There is a limited number of places available for each of the intensive programs, so we suggest that people register their interest in the program as soon as possible.
+No, you can fill out our online form (below) to register your interest in the clinic and we will contact you when there is a space available.

-Depending on your child’s history, we may ask that your child attend a clinic session with you prior to the CAS intensive clinic sessions, so that we can do some assessment to ensure that this clinic is right for them.
+Depending on your child’s history, we may ask that your child attend a clinic session for assessment to ensure that this clinic is right for them.